Repeating a Course (Undergraduate and Graduate)

 All course withdrawals, with the exception of "withdrawal with approved excuse," are included in the course attempt count (see Policy # 02.10.14, Discontinuation of Registration: Dropping or Withdrawing from Courses).

-First repeat: Undergraduate students are strongly encouraged to meet with an academic advisor prior to registration to discuss academic and financial implications.
+Second attempt: Undergraduate students are strongly encouraged to meet with an academic advisor prior to registration for a second attempt to discuss academic and financial implications.

 Graduate students seeking a second attempt are required to meet with the graduate coordinator in their school/college.